naturehike cloud up review

 Under a terrible wind storm in the Arctic Circle in Norway, a pole snapped and tore the flysheet.
 The pole was irreparably broken in two, with small splinters.

-That said, our Cloud-Up endured a lot in Norway, especially another strong storm about a week before that might have weekend the pole.
-Also, there might have been some over-tensioning, which can cause problems with strong irregular winds.
+That said, our Cloud-Up endured a lot in Norway, especially another strong storm about a week before that might have snapped the pole.

 Naturehike Cloud Up Materials

-The Taffeta-210T is a high-quality polyester fabric – fast-drying, light, soft and durable.
+The Taffeta-210T is a high-quality polyester fabric – fast-drying, light, soft, and durable.

 Denier is a unit used to measure the density of a fabric, based on the length and weight of yarn or fiber.
 A single strand of silk is considered 1 denier.
-The fibers in a 20-denier nylon fabric have over 4 times the diameter of the silk strand.

-So what’s better 20D or 210T?
+So what’s better, 20D or 210T?

 One downside of 20D is its slipperiness.
 It’s very common to find yourself sliding around a 20D tent floor – which is very annoying when your tent is pitched on slightly sloppy terrain.

-Nylon also expands when wet, as much as 3.5% when soaked, while polyester does not expand or gain weight when it is wet.
-This problem is solved in most camping tents by treating the nylon fabric with a water-repellant such as silicone or DWR.
+Nylon also expands when wet, by as much as 3.5% when soaked, while polyester does not expand or gain weight when wet.

 Naturehike Cloud Up 4-seasons VS 3-seasons